Local AI acceleration in laptops from XMG and SCHENKER

 1) “Broken Silicon” podcast episode with game AI developer

-Episode #235: “PlayStation 6 AI, Nvidia, AMD Hawk Point, Intel Meteor Lake”, can be listened to on Google Podcasts, Apple Podcasts, Spotify, YouTube and Soundcloud
+Episode #235: “PlayStation 6 AI, Nvidia, AMD Hawk Point, Intel Meteor Lake”, can be listened to on Apple Podcasts, Spotify, YouTube and Soundcloud

 Related timestamps: